Compile7/compile7.github.io/content/how-to-protect-tsed-api-with-jwt-authentication/index.md

 ## Conclusion
 In this tutorial, you've built a Ts.ED API and protected the routes with JSON Web Token (JWT).
 In detail, you've created a Ts.ED project, connected it to MongoDB, implemented JWT authentication, and created and authenticated CRUD routes in your Ts.ED application.

-The code for this tutorial is available [here on Github](https://github.com/icode247/TsED_JWT_Auth).
+[The code for this tutorial is available on Github](https://github.com/Compile7/compile7-blog-samples/tree/main/TsED_JWT_Auth).
 Feel free to clone and extend the features of the application.